david-dick/firefox-marionette/README.md

 ## uri

 returns the current [URI](https://metacpan.org/pod/URI) of current top level browsing context for Desktop.
 It is equivalent to the javascript `document.location.href`

+## win32\_organisation

+accepts a parameter of a Win32 product name and returns the matching organisation.
+Only of interest when sub-classing.

+## win32\_product\_names

+returns a hash of known Windows product names (such as 'Mozilla Firefox') with priority orders.
+The lower the priority will determine the order that this module will check for the existance of this product.
+Only of interest when sub-classing.

 ## window\_handle